Asia football boss wants Iraq back in full international fold

 Iraq in December declared victory over the Islamic State group and FIFA finally relaxed the ban, allowing international friendlies in Basra, Karbala, south of Baghdad, and in Arbil.

-Among the excited home supporters, several of them draped in the Iraqi flag and some carrying drums, Abbas Hakim, 20, said he travelled more than three hours with a group of friends to see the match.
+Among the excited home supporters in the 60,000-capacity stadium, several of them draped in the Iraqi flag and some carrying drums, Abbas Hakim, 20, said he travelled more than three hours with a group of friends to see the match.

 "Iraq is playing a strong team...
-I must be here when we win," he said.
+I must be here when we win," he said ahead of the game.

 Hossam Nasser covered the 500 kilometres (300 miles) from Baghdad.
 "The whole world will be watching this match," said the 23-year-old student.